madonoharu/tsify/README.md

 # Tsify

-Tsify is a library for generating TypeScript definitions from rust code.
+Tsify is a library for generating TypeScript definitions from Rust code.

 Using this with [`wasm-bindgen`](https://github.com/rustwasm/wasm-bindgen) will automatically output the types to `.d.ts`.